Math 161 - Notes

 can always win the game.

-2. Consider a system where children in a classroom choose different flavors of ice cream.
-Suppose
+2. Consider an axiomatic system where children in a classroom choose different flavors of ice

 (A1) There are exactly five flavors of ice cream: vanilla, chocolate, strawberry, cookie